Mongolian beef is a very mysterious recipe that came to us from China. You’ve probably seen it in Asian restaurants, especially Chinese takeaways.

 Ginger is another spice used in this recipe that is commonly used in various Asian meals.
 It’s full of vitamins, anti-inflammatory, and antioxidant effects so your meat not only wakes your taste buds up but also keeps you keto-healthy.

-Making the sauce: Add olive oil in a hot pan then add garlic and ginger and fry for 30 seconds.
-Add coconut aminos (or soy sauce if not strict keto), water, sweetener, and red pepper flakes in.
+Making the sauce: Add olive oil in a hot pan then add minced garlic and fresh grated ginger and fry for 30 seconds.
+Add coconut aminos (or low sodium soy sauce if not strict keto), water, keto sweetener (as a brown sugar substitute), and red pepper flakes in.
 Simmer for 3-4 minutes then remove from the stove and set aside.

 Prepare and cook beef: Slice beef into finger-size strips then add in a zip bag (or a bowl) with xanthan gum and mix well.
 This will help thicken the dish.

-In a frying pan, add olive oil in then stir-fry the beef until it becomes brown.
+In a frying pan, add olive oil (or sesame oil) in then stir-fry the beef until it becomes brown.

 Add the sauce along with salt and pepper and cook for another minute.
 Make sure you stir constantly to avoid burning the meat.